CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 The XRP token is registered in the token registry on the contract instantiation.
 That token use the constant issuer `rrrrrrrrrrrrrrrrrrrrrho` and currency `XRP` token.
 That token can be enabled or disabled by the owner similar to other tokens.
-Similar to XRPL native tokens the XRP token has the `sending precision` and `max holding amount` which we set to default values on the contact instantiation.
+Similar to XRPL origin tokens the XRP token has the `sending precision` and `max holding amount` which we set to default values on the contact instantiation.
 The XRP token has a bit of a different nature than other tokens.
 That token doesn't need approval (TrustSet) to be received and is used by the multi-signing account to pay fees.
 Since the balance for fees and received balance are not